awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 1. Launch an instance from the AMI that you just created, specifying the new Availability Zone or subnet\.
 You can use the same instance type as the original instance, or select a new instance type\.
 For more information, see [Launching Instances in an Availability Zone or Local Zone](#using-regions-availability-zones-launching)\.

 1. If the original instance has an associated Elastic IP address, associate it with the new instance\.
-For more information, see [Disassociating an Elastic IP Address and Reassociating with a Different Instance](elastic-ip-addresses-eip.md#using-instance-addressing-eips-associating-different)\.
+For more information, see [Disassociating an Elastic IP Address](elastic-ip-addresses-eip.md#using-instance-addressing-eips-associating-different)\.

 1. If the original instance is a Reserved Instance, change the Availability Zone for your reservation\. \(If you also changed the instance type, you can also change the instance type for your reservation\.\) For more information, see [Submitting Modification Requests](ri-modifying.md#ri-modification-process)\.